statamic/docs/content/collections/tags/form-submissions.md

   -
     name: sort
     type: string
     description: 'Sort form submissions by field name (or `random`).
 You may pipe-separate multiple fields for sub-sorting and specify sort direction of each field using a colon.
-For example, `sort="name"` or `sort="date:asc|name:desc"` to sort by date then by name.
+For example, `sort="name"` or `sort="date:asc|name:desc"` to sort by date then by name.'
     required: false
   -
     name: limit